ton-community/ton-docs/docs/v3/guidelines/smart-contracts/fee-calculation.md

-# Fees calculation
+# Fees Calculation

-## Introducation

-When your contract begins processing an incoming message, you should verify the number of TONs attached to the message to ensure it is sufficient to cover [all types of fees](/v3/documentation/smart-contracts/transaction-fees/fees#elements-of-transaction-fee).
-To achieve this, you need to calculate (or predict) the fee for the current transaction.
+When your contract starts processing an incoming message, you should check the amount of TONs attached to the message to ensure they are enough to cover [all types of fees](/v3/documentation/smart-contracts/transaction-fees/fees#elements-of-transaction-fee).
+To do this, you need to calculate (or predict) the fee for the current transaction.

 This document explains how to calculate fees in FunC contracts using the latest TVM opcodes.

-:::info opcodes
+:::info More information on opcodes
-For a comprehensive list of TVM opcodes, including those mentioned below, refer to the [TVM instruction page](/v3/documentation/tvm/instructions).
+For a comprehensive list of TVM opcodes, including those mentioned below, check the [TVM instruction page](/v3/documentation/tvm/instructions).
 :::

 ## Storage fee